Economy of Venezuela: Socioeconomic indicators

 Like most Latin American countries, Venezuela has an unequal distribution of wealth.
 Although distribution improved when the surplus of rural labor started to diminish and the educational system improved in the middle of the 20th century, equality is far from coinciding with western standards.
 The rich tend to be very rich and the poor very poor.
 In 1970, the poorest fifth of the population had 3% of national income while the wealthiest fifth had 54%.
 For comparison, the United Kingdom 1973 figures were 6.3% and 38.8% and the United States in 1972, 4.5% and 42.8%.
+Inequality declined during the early 2000s as the government spent heavily on social programs to improve the well-being of the poor.
+The economic crisis since 2013 has greatly increased inequality since the heavily subsidized services that the poor rely on, such as public hospitals and food distribution, have experienced severe shortages of essential imported goods.
+Hyperinflation has destroyed the value of savings, plunging many formerly stable, middle-class Venezuelans into extreme poverty.
+Conversely, the very wealthy are more likely to have access to overseas financial services allowing them to store their wealth in stable foreign currencies and escape the catastrophic collapse of the Venezuelan currency.

 The more recent income distribution data available is for distribution per capita, not per household.
 The two are not strictly comparable because poor households tend to have more members than rich households, thus the per household data tends to show less inequality than the per capita data.
 The table below shows the available per capita data for recent years from the World Bank.

 Poverty in Venezuela increased during the 1980s and early 1990s, but it decreased greatly in the mid to late 1990s.
 The decreasing trend continued through the Chávez presidency, with the exception of the troubled years 2002 and 2003.
 Under the Bolivarian government, poverty decreased initially when Venezuela acquired oil funds, though poverty began to increase to its highest level in decades in the 2010s.
+Throughout its modern history, inequality and poverty rates have wildly fluctuated from year to year, owing to the government's dependence on unreliable oil revenues which send the economy into alternating periods of rapid growth and catastrophic recession.
+The poverty rate decreased from 55% to 27% in the 5-year period between 2003 and 2008, only to then skyrocket to over 80% in the 5 years between 2012 and 2017.

 The table below shows the percentage of people and the percentage of households whose income is below a poverty line which is equal to the price of a market basket of necessities such as food.